16.687: Private Pilot Ground School

 The course includes qualitative aerodynamics, airplane and helicopter systems, practical meteorology, navigation and cross-country flight planning, and human factors.
 We present the FAA-required theory, pose some thought-experiments, and offer practical advice based on instructors' real-world experience.

 Prerequisites: About two evenings of reading (see above).
 Ideal: Download ForeFlight (iOS only) or Garmin Pilot (Android or iOS; need to create a Garmin account for weight and balance to function) and set yourself up with a 30-day free trial.
-Bring your tablet or phone to class and also a laptop, if convenient.
-In-class exercises will be done in pairs, so you don't need to have your own devices.
+Bring a device to class, if convenient.

 That said, given the technical sophistication of our audience and the fact that they are capable of reading, we tried to have them do some reading in advance and also didn't try to teach into every corner of the FAA material.
 The students who wanted to go on and earn a 98 or 100 score on the FAA knowledge test could hit the books after our lectures.